What Are HTML5 Games?

 Computers with an outdated browser installed may not be able to play HTML5 games.
 A modern compatible browser that supports all the features the game needs has to be installed in order to play.

-This can prove especially problematic in situations such as where older PCs are used to play, e.g. in corporate environments where they have outdate operating systems and browser software installed with no way to upgrade.
+This can prove especially problematic in situations such as where older PCs are used to play HTML5 games, e.g. in corporate environments where they have outdate operating systems and browser software installed with no way to upgrade.

 Browser Updates Can Break Content

 Browser vendors are essentially left to their own devices when choosing how to interpret and implement the ever changing standards.
-This means updates to browser software can have adverse effects on games when running in that particular browser.
+This means updates to browser software can have adverse effects on HTML5 games when playing in that particular browser.

-This can in some instances mean updates to games are required down the line to fix these issues if/when they arise.
+This can in some instances mean updates to HTML5 browser games are required down the line to fix these issues if/when they arise.